audstanley/DnD-Name-Generator-Binary/README.md

 Nifai Bralas
 ```

 Feel Free to fork, and add new names or new cli features.
 I've got cobra and viper setup for a config file - perhaps for last names from a yaml file.
-There are currently no categories, and no plan for that yet.
-I just needed a very simple way to do this in the cli.
+There are currently no categories/species, but plans for it.
+I just needed a very simple way to do this in the cli to get stared.
 Enjoy.
-No First and Last names Either.
+No First and Last names either, but plans for it.
 I may have to devolop a last name feature instead of merging from a large list of generic fantasy names.

 ### Development:
 ```bash